Your Checklist to a Perfect Black Friday Sale Campaign

-Last year, the US economy witnessed an upsurge in digital ad spends during the holiday season with as much as 3.1x more spending on eCommerce channels, 2.9x on paid search and 2.1x on social advertising.
+Last year, the US economy witnessed an upsurge in digital ad spending during the holiday season with as much as 3.1x more spending on ecommerce channels, 2.9x on paid search, and 2.1x on social advertising.
 The Americans spent 116.6 million hours shopping online during Black Friday thus marking 2020 as the second biggest online shopping day in history.
-Higher traffic coupled with high ad spends translated into more opportunities for seasonal ad fraud to take place.
+Higher traffic coupled with high ad spending translated into more opportunities for seasonal ad fraud to take place.
 Across the U.S., $86 million was reported lost in 2020 from frauds.

-In one such scenario, fraudsters fired enormous number of clicks to claim app installs along with the event of that install.
-A UAE based fintech app witnessed 9 billion clicks accounting for app installs.
+In one such scenario, fraudsters fired an enormous number of clicks to claim app installs along with the event of that install.
+A UAE-based fintech app witnessed 9 billion clicks accounting for app installs.
 The company was paying out on real account opening post verification.
 Guess UAE’s population- less than 10 million!

 Data is the new oil.
-Decision makes rely on data to drive their strategic decisions.
+The decision-makers rely on data to drive their strategic decisions.
 But, what if the data is spoofed and you do not know what’s working and what’s not?

-Ad fraud ruins the purity of the analytics: skewed data means that right decisions cannot be taken to drive sales and make the most out of the black Friday campaigns.
-Fraudster’s actions of pixel stuffing will signify high impressions but low click-throughs.
+Ad fraud ruins the purity of the analytics: skewed data means that the right decisions cannot be taken to drive sales and make the most out of the black Friday campaigns.
+Fraudsters’ actions of pixel stuffing will signify high impressions but low click-through.
 Thus the inference drawn by marketers would be that the ad is not targeted or well designed and they’ll rethink the campaign, which otherwise would work perfectly well.
-Therefore skewed campaign statistics will result in bad strategy management resulting is negative sales or diminished ROI.
+Therefore skewed campaign statistics will result in bad strategy management resulting in negative sales or diminished ROI.

 Ad fraud is pervasive.
 Higher the spend, higher the presence of fraud.
 This holiday season is all about safeguarding your campaigns from fraudulent elements to make the most out of your bottom line and also increase your ROAS.